Table of Contents

-Distal RTA is the classic form of renal tubular acidosis also called renal tubular acidosis type 1.
+Distal renal tubular acidosis (dRTA) is the classic form of renal tubular acidosis, which is also called renal tubular acidosis type 1.
 All forms of renal tubular disorders are characterized by hyperchloremic metabolic acidosis.
-Distal RTA results from the failure of net renal acid excretion, usually from an inability to excrete H+ ions into lumen of nephron.
-Due to the failure of acid secretion urine, pH is maintained above 5.3.
+Distal RTA results from the failure of net renal acid excretion, usually due to an inability to excrete H+ ions into the lumen of the nephron.
+Due to the failure to secrete acid in the urine, the pH is maintained above 5.3.